 Panel

-Panel shower faucets are a relatively new option available for home renovations and they typically cost more than either the two-tap mixer or single-tap mixer types.
-This style features a vertical panel with plumbing connections that often run to multiple body sprayers, an overhead shower faucet, a handheld shower faucet, and even a bathtub faucet.
+Panel shower faucets are a relatively new option available for home renovations, and they typically cost more than either the two-tap mixer or single-tap mixer types.
+This style features a vertical panel on the shower wall with plumbing connections that often run to multiple body spray nozzles, an overhead shower faucet, a handheld shower faucet, and even a bathtub faucet.
 However, if a home has low water pressure, a demanding water fixture like the panel shower faucet might not work well.

 Flow Rate

-Flow rate is the volume of water that comes out of the faucet and it is commonly measured in gallons per minute, or gpm.
-Having a low flow rate in the shower can be frustrating when the spray doesn’t adequately reach you or you have to deal with an inconsistent stream while trying to get clean.
+Flow rate is the volume of water that comes out of the faucet and it is commonly measured in GPM.
+Having a low flow rate in the shower can be frustrating when the spray doesn’t adequately reach you, or you have to deal with an inconsistent stream while trying to get clean.

-To avoid reducing household water pressure significantly, most shower faucets have a minimum flow rate of about 1 gpm, but it’s usually worth it to invest in a shower faucet set with a higher flow rate, between 1.5 and 2.5 gpm.
-Some shower faucets can have flow rates that exceed 2.5 gpm, but this heavier flow is not necessary for most people and can quickly increase a water bill.
+To avoid reducing household water pressure significantly, most shower faucets have a minimum flow rate of about 1 GPM, but it’s usually worth it to invest in a shower faucet set with a higher flow rate, between 1.5 and 2.5 GPM.
+Some shower faucets can have flow rates that exceed 2.5 GPM, but this heavier flow is not necessary for most people and can quickly increase a water bill.
+Owners of homes with low water pressure will want to consider installing a high-pressure shower head.

 Shower Space

-Before buying any shower faucet set, a buyer should measure the size of the bathroom and shower, including tub dimensions for bathrooms with a combined shower and bath.
+Before buying any shower faucet set, you will want to measure the size of the bathroom and shower, including tub dimensions for bathrooms with a combined shower and bath.

 Taking these measurements helps to properly plan the required faceplate space on the shower walls, the length of pipe required for the desired layout, and the style of shower faucet set that will fit in the given space.
-Some smaller showers cannot accommodate large panel shower faucets, and might cause difficulties when installing multiple sprayers or shower heads, such as with a rain and handheld showerhead combination.
+Some smaller showers cannot accommodate large panel shower faucets and might cause difficulties when you’re installing multiple sprayers or shower heads, such as with a rain-and-handheld-shower-head combination.

 Number of Handles